 Ultimate Tensile Strength

-Ultimate tensile strength of tool steel – A2 steel depends on heat treatment process, but it is about 1860 MPa.
+The ultimate tensile strength of tool steel – A2 steel depends on the heat treatment process, but it is about 1860 MPa.

 Young’s Modulus of Elasticity